w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure interactive elements are easy to identify

-Provide distinct styles for interactive elements, such as links, buttons, and other controls, to make them easy to distinguish and identify.
-Those styles include interaction specific changes of appearance, for example in the event of a mouse hover, keyboard focus, and touch-screen activation.
-This helps users to identify the state of the element.
+Provide distinct styles for interactive elements, such as links and buttons, to make them easy to identify.
+For example, change the appearance of links on mouse hover, keyboard focus, and touch-screen activation.

 {::nomarkdown}
 <%= example :start, :plural %>